phouse512/blog/_posts/2020-09-06-recover-data-failed-ntfs-drive.markdown

 Lastly, be aware that this is a very time consuming process, especially when you start retrying sectors.
 For my 1 TB hard drive, in total ddrescue ran for over 70 hours to fully process and retry the failed sectors.
-In my case, ddrescue was able to recover all but 60Mb of the original drive.
+In my case, ddrescue was able to recover all but 60 MB of the original drive.

 ### fixing the drive structure